 Conclusion

-The development of a regulatory framework to reduce AB misuse in chicken production in Vietnam is a necessary step towards changing ABU practices.
+The development of a regulatory framework to reduce antibiotic misuse in chicken production in Vietnam is a necessary step towards changing ABU practices.
 However, this cannot be done in isolation and should be combined with other measures tailored to the specific context of implementation.
 This study identified levers that could be used to influence ABU practice.

 Regulations in Vietnam were partially ignored because relevant stakeholders were too far away from the decision-making system and did not feel concerned about the regulations.
 There was also a lack of implementation due to insufficient resources (human, technical, and knowledge) among stakeholders in charge of enforcing the regulations, especially for small-scale farms.
 Improving communication at the local level on regulations and their purpose in the direction of local stakeholders would help to increase compliance.
 Moreover, new policies should consider the most vulnerable stakeholders, such as farmers and drug sellers.